Hey, I’m Monika. This is my website.

 This is where my passion for “restoration” came from.
 Having made shitty life choices and shitty choices in rehabilitation professionals, I decided to take matters into my own hands.
 I also came to see how under-served the world of dance was in terms of strength and conditioning- something that could help dancers perform better with fewer injuries.
 I dived down the rabbit hole of strength and conditioning, human motion, and Thai massage, and haven’t looked back.
 In 2012 I created The Dance Training Project as a summer strength training program for dancers.

-Currently, I work primarily with individuals post-rehab, or are looking to enhance their physical performance and physical well-being (aka, work on their fitness), prioritizing quality of movement, not necessarily getting jacked.
+Currently, I work primarily with individuals post-rehab, or are looking to enhance their physical performance and well-being (aka, work on their fitness), prioritizing quality of movement, strength, and structural balance.
 There is a special place in my heart for working with dancers, as they continue to be a population of athletes that do not receive the information on strength training and self-care they need to perform their best.

 - Certified strength and conditioning specialist (CSCS) through the NSCA

-- Anatomy in Motion trained practitioner (223 hours and counting…)
+- Anatomy in Motion (AiM) trained practitioner (285 hours and counting…)